-- Unavailable Units based on probabilistically derived outage curves that are out-of-service due to an unplanned outage and not available to system operators. - Reserves Units that are offline as "reserves" are discussed in Section 4.1.1.3. - Generation behind system constraints Units that are located in an export constrained area and may need to be offline to avoid violating system constraints.
+- Unavailable Units that are out-of-service due to an unplanned outage and not available to system operators.
+More details can be found in Sections 4.1.2 and 4.1.3 - Reserves Units that are offline as "reserves" are discussed in Section 4.1.4. - Generation behind system constraints Units that are located in an export constrained area and may need to be offline to avoid violating system constraints.
 These generators cannot count towards reserves because that may not be useful for required system adjustments after the first contingency. - Offline for load-resource balance Units that are offline to ensure that the supply is equal to demand.